Misclassification in Difference-in-differences Models: Introduction

-Misclassification can arise in DID designs from many sources.
-One common scenario occurs when there is ambiguity regarding the exact timing of a reform's passage or implementation.
-For instance, when a significant amount of time elapses between a legislation's proposed date and its eventual enactment, the researcher may opt to use the former to define the timing of treatment \citep{kresch2020buck}.
-Researchers might also lack information about the actual implementation of a policy when there is a lag between the passage and its effective implementation or when they use the lag to define the post-intervention period with the aim of allowing sufficient time for the policy's impact to kick in \citep{murray2016mice,bindler2018punishment}.
-Even when researchers know the true treatment date, data unavailability might compel them to define overlapping pre- and post-intervention periods that introduce misclassification \citep{buchmueller2011effect}.
+In other cases, there is ambiguity regarding the exact timing of a reform's passage or implementation.
+For instance, when a significant amount of time elapses between a legislation's proposed date and its eventual enactment, the researcher may opt to use the former to define the timing of treatment (\citealp{kresch2020buck}).
+Researchers might also lack information about the actual implementation of a policy when there is a lag between the passage and its effective implementation or when they use the lag to define the post-intervention period with the aim of allowing sufficient time for the policy's impact to kick in (\citealp{bindler2018punishment} and \citealp{murray2016mice}).
+Even when researchers know the true treatment date, data unavailability might compel them to define overlapping pre- and post-intervention periods that introduce misclassification (\citealp{buchmueller2011effect}).
+Most of the above studies admit the misclassification problems confronting them, but there is a conspicuous lack of methodological work addressing it.